poiyomi/PoiyomiDocs/docs/general/v8-to-v9-upgrade.md

 ### Iridescence

-:::info
+:::danger Deprecated
 **Iridescence has been removed to save on compilation time.
 It has been replaced by Matcaps with the usage of the new `Gradient` UV Mode.**

 This is because Matcaps can technically do the same thing as Iridescence.
 :::

-To compensate for this, there are now 4 Matcap Modules for you to use.
+To compensate for this change, there are now 4 Matcap Modules for you to use.
 In addition, all AudioLink options that were available in Iridescence has been introduced to Matcaps.

 ## Known Issues